casper-astro/casper-hardware/FPGA_Hosts/SKARAB/README.md

 JASPER tools and libraries.
 Covered in detail by Wesley New and Clifford van Dyk in this very email thread.

-10\) The Jumbo packets issue also arose on the 40 GIgE network.
+10\) The Jumbo packets issue also arose on the 40 GigE network.
 When trying to send data over 40 GbE from a SKARAB, through the switch, and into a server, the MTU size had to be set to 9000.